 Prior to April 1994, RTLM's broadcasts primarily discussed ethnicity in the context of the nation's history and the politics of Hutu-Tutsi relations, promoted as attempts to "raise awareness" about these issues.
-However, these broadcasts soon devolved into "ethnic stereotyping in economic terms as well as political," such as distorting facts to portray the Tutsi as unjustifiably wealthy in a country of enormous poverty-a tactic also utilized by Nazi Germany to target Jews-as well as "ethnic stereotyping in reference to physical characteristics," thus "contributing to increasing hostility against the Tutsi."
+However, these broadcasts soon devolved into "ethnic stereotyping in economic terms as well as political, wealthy in a country of enormous poverty-a tactic also utilized by Nazi Germany to target Jews-as well as "ethnic stereotyping in reference to physical characteristics," thus "contributing to increasing hostility against the Tutsi."
+102

 A month before the onset of the genocide in April 1994, the station began to arbitrarily identify various Tutsi individuals as "security risks" and warned listeners to "rise up."
-The Trial Chamber found these depictions "heated up heads;" they "promoted contempt and hatred for the Tutsi population and called listeners to seek out and take up arms against the enemy."
-As one witness observed, "[w]hat RTLM did was almost to pour petrol - to spread petrol throughout the country little by little so that one day it would be able to set fire to the whole country."
+The Trial Chamber found these depictions "heated up heads;" they "promoted contempt and hatred for the Tutsi population and called listeners to